janoujan/P3-homyfood/README.md

 ### what I can improve

 Almost there, good basis...
-IMHO, a small lack of dynamism !!! 🤣😆🤣
+IMHO, a small lack of dynamism !!! 😆 i need to learn Js !!! 🤣😆🤣